Learn

 Are there any fees associated with CDs?

-Usually there are no fees associated with CDs, provided they are held to maturity.
+Usually, there is no fee associated with CDs, provided they are held to maturity.
 For this reason, they represent a very efficient savings vehicle.
-Visit the FAQ titled “What is the penalty for withdrawing funds from my CD before maturity?” for more information on early withdrawal fees, or “break-fees.”
+Visit the FAQ titled “What is the fee for withdrawing funds from my CD before maturity?” for more information on early withdrawal fees, or “break-fees.”

 What happens to my money when my CD matures?